stebrech/accessible-pdf/_pages/become-a-sponsor.md

 I use a lot of my spare time to maintain this website and to write posts for it.
 I love doing it and want to help others to create better documents.

-The recommendations of the referenced products on this site are not paid advertisement.
-It’s just an independent and honest recommendation.
-However, I have to pay the bills for hosting and domain.

-You might help me with that and [become a sponsor on Github](https://github.com/sponsors/pixelstrolch).
+You might wanna support me with that and [become a sponsor on Github](https://github.com/sponsors/pixelstrolch).
 The available tiers are:

 - ☕️ **Coffee time!** [$2 a month]
 You’ll receive a **sponsor badge** and **show your appreciation**.